erniedotson/vagrants/README.md

 ### Install pre-requisites

 Care has been taken to write everything in a platform-independent way, but development is done primarily on Windows inside of Git Bash.
-If something doensn't work quite right, try that environment.
+If something doesn't work quite right, try that environment.

 - Install VirtualBox
 - Install VirtualBox Extension Pack